 Getting regular chest X-rays and physical exams

-When to call the doctor
+When to call the healthcare provider

-Call your doctor if you have shortness of breath, a persistent cough, or a cough that produces lots of phlegm.
+Call your healthcare provider if you have shortness of breath, a lasting cough, a

 Living with pneumoconiosis

-Pneumoconiosis is a chronic, long-term, lung disease.
+Pneumoconiosis is a long-term (chronic) lung disease.
 Learn as much as you can about

-Get a flu shot every year to help protect your lungs and ask your doctor about getting the pneumonia vaccine.
+Get a flu shot every year to help protect your lungs.
+Ask your healthcare provider

-Stop smoking and avoid secondhand smoke.
+Stop smoking and stay away from secondhand smoke.

 Try to get regular exercise and plenty of sleep.

 Eat a well-balanced diet.
 Try frequent, smaller meals if a full stomach makes it harder

 Struggling to breathe can make you feel anxious and stressed.
 Talk about your feelings

-Consider joining a support group.
+Think about joining a support group.
 The American Lung Association has Better Breathers Clubs all around the country that can help.